 Scaling up is a natural first step to prepare for heavy website traffic.
 But if you disregard the difficulty of autoscaling, you risk failure during your busiest and most business-critical sales.
 Using an infographic, everyday language & plenty of analogies, here’s an explainer of why scaling a website is anything but easy.

 “Just scale up!” says the ecommerce manager.
 “It can’t be that hard.”

 You’re probably here to help explain to management why “just scaling up” is harder than it seems—or to understand it better yourself.

 In an ideal world, websites could scale infinitely and on demand, accommodating whatever traffic the internet throws their way.
 Trendy buzzwords like “autoscaling” makes this sound simple and automatic.

 But scaling servers is no trivial task.
 And scaling your web application is even harder.

-Using everyday language and plenty of analogies here is our take on why scaling your website is so darn difficult.
+Using everyday language, plenty of analogies, and a sweet infographic, here is our take on why scaling your website is so darn difficult.